<img alt="" src="https://secure.perk0mean.com/171547.png" style="display:none;">

 Using this option will then show the unique values of that variable, sorted in ascending order.
 This makes for an easy way to get an overview of the data.

-For example in your demographics dataset you could look at all the values of age.
-For a numeric variable like this, you will get to see the minimum and maximum values in the data and also get an idea of possible outliers.
+For example, in demographics datasets, all the values of age can be examined.
+For a numeric variable like this, the minimum and maximum values can be observed, providing insight into possible outliers.

-Another example is looking at start dates in your adverse event dataset, as these can be subject to a lot of issues.
-Looking at this variable would let you see any incorrect / unusual values which will cause problems when programming.
+Another example is reviewing start dates in the adverse event dataset, as these can often be subject to issues.
+Examining this variable allows for the identification of incorrect or unusual values that may cause problems during programming.

-Having this quick way of looking at data values can be great for saving time when wanting to check for issues, outliers and unexpected values.
+This quick way of looking at data values can be used for saving time when checking for issues, outliers and unexpected values.

-When you are working on PC SAS there are many helpful keyboard shortcuts available at your disposal.
-For example when you need to comment or un-comment blocks of code, you can save time by using the shortcut instead of typing it all yourself.
-Or when you are trying to find the matching pair in a set of brackets, simply using the shortcut means that you will not need to spend the time searching yourself.
+When working on PC SAS there are many helpful keyboard shortcuts available.
+For example, when commenting or un-commenting blocks of code, time can be saved by using the shortcut instead of typing it manually.
+When trying to find the matching pair in a set of brackets, using the shortcut eliminates the need to spend time searching manually.

 These actions can be performed with ease by pressing a few buttons on the keyboard.
 The following table shows some of the shortcuts available to use: